-Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farm Land
+Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farmland

 Dave Muth, from Alternative Equity Advisors, says that farming "almost has to" move in a more high-tech, large-scale direction.
 But this is not a popular view in rural communities, where many mourn the loss of local control.

-Even people who've profited from this trend have regrets.
+Even people who have profited from this trend have regrets.
 "I would rather sell it to fellow farmers, neighbors," says Rich Showalter.
 But none of his immediate neighbors were ready to take on the whole property.
 "It's just a lot of money, you know?"